rkingsbury/membrane-toolkit/contributing.rst

 4. **Python 3**.
 We only support Python 3.5+.

-For the above, if in doubt, please refer to the core classes in pymemsci for examples of what is expected.
+For the above, if in doubt, please refer to the core classes in membrane-toolkit for examples of what is expected.